Ford Thunderbird (tenth generation): 1993 Davey Allison Limited Edition

+1995 40th Anniversary

+For the 40th anniversary of the Thunderbird, Ford introduced the 40th Anniversary package.
+The package was available on every trim with every available paint color, and was a $795 option.
+It added a lower two-tone color keyed accent stripe, embroidered floormats, front fender badges and a 40th Anniversary key chain.
+The package was available only in the 1995 model year.
+The total production numbers are unknown, but there is approximately a few 100 to few 1000 that were believed to have been made.

-SVE Thunderbird
+1996 SVE

 Toward the end of the MN12 Thunderbird's production run, Ford's Special Vehicle Engineering (SVE) division explored the idea of a new high performance Thunderbird, producing four prototypes.
 Stylistically the SVE Thunderbirds blended elements from the 1994–1995 and 1996–1997 Thunderbirds along with elements unique to themselves.
 The SVE Thunderbird used the headlights, door handles, and rear bumper cover from the 1994–1995 Thunderbird and front fascia and body side cladding from the 1996–1997 Thunderbird.
 Unique to the SVE Thunderbird relative to other Thunderbirds were 17-inch, five spoke Cobra R wheels, larger dual exhaust tips, a different lower section of the front fascia with fog lights, a unique spoiler, and a prominent cowl hood.
 The most significant difference that set the SVE Thunderbird apart from other Thunderbirds was its supercharged 4.6 L DOHC V8 engine, similar to that later found in the SVT Mustang Cobra.
 Power was delivered to the wheels via a Tremec T-45 5-speed manual transmission.
 Stopping the SVE Thunderbird were larger brakes taken from the Mustang Cobra (going along with its Cobra R wheels).

-In spite of its potential, this high performance Thunderbird was not meant to be as Ford not only pulled the plug on this project, but on the entire Thunderbird and Cougar line, with the 1997 model year being its last.
+Ford not only pulled the plug on this project, but on the entire Thunderbird and Cougar line, with the 1997 model year being its last.
 Three out of four prototypes were destroyed while the sole surviving prototype remains in private ownership.

+1997 Mark Martin Edition

+The Mark Martin Edition was a one of six special edition made by Roush Racing to celebrate the success of the number six NASCAR Cup driver Mark Martin in the Valvoline sponsored Thunderbird.
+Ford had no official involvement in the development of this car.
+Every car was painted Moonlight Blue, had the gray leather interior, rear spoiler and the 4.6 L Modular V8.
+Roush added 17 inch Boyd Coddington wheels, lowering springs, Bilstein shocks, red pinstripes, various Valvoline logos inside and outside of the car and a number plaque on the ashtray cover.